-You should not undertake any excavations which may be in close proximity to cables without first determining their exact location.
+You should not undertake any excavations which may be in close proximity to cables without first determining their location.

 PowerNet is part of a “one stop shop” which helps people and contractors identify underground services before they start excavating.